tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 The `cmw_attestation` extension does not modify or replace X.509 certificate validation mechanisms.
 It serves as an additional source of authentication data rather than altering the trust model of PKI-based authentication.
 Specifically:

 - Certificate validation (e.g., signature verification, revocation checks) MUST still be performed according to TLS {{-tls13}} and PKIX {{!RFC5280}}.
 - The attestation credentials carried in `cmw_attestation` MUST NOT be used as a substitute for X.509 certificate validation but can be used alongside standard certificate validation for additional security assurances.
+See {{key-prot}} for more information regarding the assurances linking attestation credentials and X.509 certificates.
 - Implementations MAY reject connections where the certificate is valid but the attestation credentials is missing or does not meet security policy.

 ## Applicability to Client and Server Authentication